With the webserver up and running I needed to be able to FTP into the var/www/html directories to upload my HTML and CSS.

 I have encountered two minor issues though:

-- Close to 200 of the movies that were scraped upon adding their sources have the incorrect year of 1969 as their date.
+Close to 200 of the movies that were scraped upon adding their sources have the incorrect year of 1969 as their date.
 This can be fixed manually by refreshing the meta-data but is still a little annoying.

-- I created a 2nd profile for kids content and could not see the add network location option when selecting a content source.
+I created a 2nd profile for kids content and could not see the add network location option when selecting a content source.
 The fix for me was to toggle the unlock sources switch to on under the view settings.

 Installing LibreELEC was very straightforward.
 While I believe that you can update an existing OpenELEC installation to LibreELEC I opted to simply install LibreELEC over it.
 If you are starting from scratch with a new Chromebox please refer to the first half of my original blog post here.
 Otherwise I would recommend an Intel NUC over the Chromebox because of the ease of installation.
 A NUC can much more easily be re-purposed should the need arise.

 To install LibreELEC visit the download page and grab the USB-SD Creator for your PC, Mac or Linux box.